A New Key Establishment Protocol and its Application in Pay-TV Systems: Concluding remarks

 \section{Concluding remarks}

-In Section~\ref{sec:description}, a new key establishment protocol was presented.
-The protocol enables a sender and a number of receivers as selected by the sender to derive a shared secret.
-In addition, multiple senders can execute the protocol independently with any receiver without requiring a trust relation between senders.
-The protocol provides implicit key authentication and uses a cryptographic hash function as part of a mechanism that protects the authenticity of protocol messages.
-It was shown that the combination of the cryptographic hash function and a public-key encryption scheme results in a protocol in which the authenticity of protocol messages is protected and in which the trusted third party only needs to manage a public key of each receiver.
+Section~\ref{sec:description} presented a new key establishment protocol and Section~\ref{sec:pay-TV} described how this protocol can be applied in a pay-TV system.
+The main innovation of the new protocol is the combination of a cryptographic hash function and a public-key encryption scheme.
+As shown, this results in a protocol in which the authenticity of protocol messages is protected and in which the trusted third party only needs to manage a public key of each receiver.
 As a consequence, the protocol achieves the unique property of enabling the restoration of security for future protocol executions in the event that the system of the trusted third party and the systems of the senders have been compromised.
-A concrete example for a suitable hash function was given in Section~\ref{sec:h}.

-Section~\ref{sec:P2pay-TV} described how the new protocol can be applied in a pay-TV system.
-It was described how CA systems can interoperate at the head-end, and it was shown that the new protocol uses a similar amount of bandwidth for sending CA messages as existing protocols.
-Moreover, as the new protocol provides implicit key authentication and protection of the authenticity of protocol messages, it offers a similar level of security as existing protocols against control word re-distribution attacks.

-A decoder that is compliant with the new protocol can be used in the operation of any pay-TV provider without requiring a trust relation between pay-TV providers, and a pay-TV provider can replace the CA client in the decoder with a CA client associated with another CA system supplier.

-If applied in a pay-TV system, the unique and desirable property of the new protocol is that a security breach of all system components other than the content decryption chips can be corrected for future protocol executions without replacing any decoder.
-This is a significant advantage over all of the existing protocols, which necessitate the replacement of the entire decoder population in this scenario.
+If applied in a pay-TV system, the new protocol reduces the risk that decoders need to be replaced to correct a security breach.